zoemaestra/DemoSite/readme.md

 ## Notes

-This has been developed for Google Chrome and tested in Mozilla Firefox.
-Using it in Firefox has a minor bug where it animates in the dark theme on every page load, this does not exist in Chrome.
+This has been developed for and tested in Google Chrome, but should still work in other major modern browsers.